MikeHankinson/UFOs/README.md

 <br>
 <br>
 <br>
 In order to drill down into the data, the user simply inputs the desired criteria based upon the following search parameters: date, city, state, country and shape.
 For example, the following image shows data extraction using 3 of the 5 filters (date, state and shape).
+Note that the trimmed down output in the data table matches the entered search criteria.
 <br>
 <br>
 ![Fig_2](static/images/Filtered.PNG)